They tell us to take time to smell the roses. The parks and gardens at Schönbrunn offer the chance to do exactly that.

 From the Gloriette, walk down the hill toward the palace, enjoying the excellent vistas, and cross behind the Neptunbrunnen (Neptune Fountain); peek through the grotto for another stunning view of the palace and main gardens.

 From the fountain, walk up the long, level avenue to pass the (old, but fake) Roman Ruins and reach the Obelisk.
 Then double back toward the palace from the Obelisk until you reach a small fountain and pond.

 Cross from the fountain to enjoy the geometric masterpieces in colour that are the main gardens before returning to the palace building.

 All-in-all it’s about a 4km walk on decent paths but with some slopes.
 If you want to stay on the flat, turn left at the zoo (not right) and follow the zoo’s outskirts until you reach the Neptune Fountain.

-And keep your eyes open for excessively-cute red squirrels at all times: they’re not shy of showing themselves.
+And keep your eyes open for excessively-cute red squirrels at all times: they’re not shy of showing themselves, even in winter.

 How to get to Schönbrunn Park